 INPUTT is your portable guide to perfecting the proper putting path.

-INPUTT is a putting training device that teaches you an easily repeatable putting stroke.
+The INPUTT golf training aid teaches you an easily repeatable putting stroke.
 It encourages what some refer to as muscle memory and creates strong neural pathways through repetition.
 Repetition and consistency are the keys to controlling your putt.

 INPUTT helps you easily identify and correct problems with your stance and stroke.

-INPUTT shows you your bad habits, and allows you to develop a consistent movement pattern.
+The INPUTT golf training aid shows you your bad habits and allows you to develop a consistent movement pattern.

 When used correctly, INPUTT helps you put the ball in the same place every time.
 Even if you miss the hole, the ball should come to rest at the same place when using the device.

 By removing as many variables as possible, INPUTT lets you focus entirely on your stance and stroke.